roslov/queue-bundle/README.md

 }
 ```

-The events are stored in DB and are sent on kernel terminate or after message consuming.
+The events are stored in DB and are sent on kernel termination or after message consuming.
 So you have to create a DB
 table for events.
 Currently, only Doctrine with MySQL is supported:

 ```sql